JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240423/report_analysis_of_districts_cost_analyses_20240423.md

 [Link to a brief summary of TILA from the Office of Financial Readiness](https://finred.usalearning.gov/assets/downloads/FINRED-TruthLendingAct-FS.pdf)

-Almost all school districts make the logic and math error of assuming a certain Total AV growth each year of their tax measure while keeping the AV of their example property constant.
-This underestimates the tax burden on taxpayers.
-The Yelm School District in Thurston County however provides an online calculator, similar to the author's, that correctly allows their sample property's AV to change at the same pace as the Total AV.
+Almost all school districts make the logic and math error of assuming a guesstimated Total AV growth each year of their tax measure while keeping the AV of their example property constant.
+This misleads voters and underestimates the tax burden on taxpayers.
+The Yelm School District in Thurston County however provides an online calculator, similar to the author's, that correctly allows their example property's AV to change at the same pace as the Total AV.
 Other school districts should learn from Yelm.

 The other standout is the Bickleton SD in Klickitat County.
 Bickleton's cost analysis clearly shows the amounts in dollars for the future years of the proposed levy and the previous years of the previous levy.
 They are the same amounts each year.
-Citizens can easily see that their taxes for this one levy would be the same in dollars no matter what happens to Total AV (and therefore future rates) over those future years.
+Citizens can easily understand that their taxes for this one levy would be the same in dollars no matter what happens to Total AV (and therefore future rates) over those future years.
+Bickleton SD area citizens may still decide to reject the levy but at least they were given accurate cost information.

 Summary of school districts' cost analysis scores and grades